 Less commonly, It can present as a lump in the breast or armpit

 It usually develops 3 to 14 years after the insertion of breast implants.

 No woman who has only had smooth breast implants has developed BIA-ALCL.

 The risk of developing BIA-ALCL with textured or polyurethane implants depends upon the type of implant.

-For perspective, the risk of breast cancer is close to one in eight and the life risk of a woman living to 84 years of lymphoma is one in 50
+For perspective, the risk of breast cancer is close to one in eight and the life risk of a woman living to 84 years of developing lymphoma (not-implant related) is one in 50

 ARE SOME WOMEN MORE AT RISK THAN OTHERS?